 Sales Pipeline Management

-* Page referenced in this article: sales pipeline page.
+* Page referenced in this article: Sales Pipeline page.

 Contacts in the pipeline appear in the Pipelines section and are organized by stage.
 Contacts who are not in the pipeline still remain in your Contacts Dashboard.
 They do not appear in pipeline reports, but their Stage and Closed At history can still remain visible on the contact record.